-APSAD Awards for Excellence winners applauded for vital work reducing alcohol and other drug harms in Australasia
+APSAD Awards for Excellence in Science Research and Practice winners applauded for vital work reducing alcohol and other drug harms in Australasia.

 Four leading professionals who have each made an outstanding contribution to reducing the harms associated with alcohol and other drug (AOD) use in Australasia have been awarded for their exceptional work by the Australasian Professional Society on Alcohol and other Drugs (APSAD).The APSAD Awards for Excellence in Science, Research and Practice were presented at a gala dinner in Adelaide on 11 November during the 34th annual APSAD Scientific Conference, the largest summit of its kind in the southern hemisphere:

 Senior Scientist Award, recognising a scientist who has made an outstanding contribution to the field of substance use and misuse: Professor Maree Teesson, Director, NHMRC Centre of Research Excellence in Mental Health and Substance Use (CREMS) and NHMRC Senior Research Fellow at the National Drug and Alcohol Research Centre, University of NSW; member of NHMRC Health Care Committee and Professorial Fellow, the Black Dog Institute, UNSW.

 Clinician Award, recognising excellence and leadership in clinical practice in the field of substance use in any discipline: Associate Professor Adrian Dunlop, Area Director and Addiction Medicine Senior Staff Specialist, Hunter New England Local Health District, Drug & Alcohol Clinical Services; Chief Addiction Medicine Specialist Mental Health Drug and Alcohol Office, NSW Department of Health; Conjoint Associate Professor, University of Newcastle.